debanjawn/Capital-One-API-Challenge/README.md

 *Webcam API endpoint fails to return images for majority of National Parks*

+# Assignment Background
+For the last 100 years, the National Park Service has contributed greatly to the preservation and management of America's national parks, as well as many of its national monuments.
+More than 330 million people visit the 61 national parks they oversee each year, with 40 million overnight campers.

+We want your help keeping those visitors informed, educated, and safe as they enjoy the parks.
+Using the National Park Service API, as well as any other public APIs you need, build a deployable web app that will allow users to have the best National Park experience possible with an intuitive, easy to navigate interface.

 # Assignment
 Build a web application that can do the following: